Get THE RACK DEMO

 Behavioral Signs Your Female is Ready

-Weight and age get you in the ballpark, but behavioral changes tell you when she's actually ready to breed.
+Weight and age get you in the ballpark, but behavioral changes tell you when she is ready to breed.
 Here are the signs serious breeders watch for:

 Ready females become restless in fall.
-They'll cruise their enclosures more, especially at night.
+They cruise their enclosures more, especially at night.
 Some stop eating voluntarily even before you introduce males.

 When introduced to males, ready females show specific receptive behaviors: elevating their tails, remaining still when males approach, and positioning themselves for courtship.

-Place a proven male in her enclosure for 30 minutes.
-If she doesn't flee, hiss, or ball up, she's likely receptive.
+The test: Place a proven male in her enclosure for 30 minutes.
+If she does not flee, hiss, or ball up, she is likely receptive.

 The holy grail of breeding signs: a visible swelling in the posterior third of her body that lasts 24-48 hours.
 This is ovulation, and it means viable eggs are developing.